Headache Symptoms

 - How do I recognize headache symptoms and dizziness?

-- What causes headaches and dizziness?
+- What is the cause of headache symptoms and dizziness?

-- Migraine and eye complaints
+- Migraine and eye problems

-- Incorrect strength and dizziness
+- Incorrect prescription and dizziness

-- Find out the cause
+- Determine the cause

 What are headache symptoms and dizziness?